ezzatron/nvector-go/README.md

 		nvector.ZAxisNorth,
 	)

+	// Find the surface distance (i.e. great circle distance).
+The heights of A
+	// and B are not relevant (i.e. if they do not have zero height, we seek the
+	// distance between the points that are at the surface of the Earth, directly
+	// above/below A and B).
+The Euclidean distance (chord length) should also be
+	// found.

-	// m, mean Earth radius
+	// Use Earth radius r:
 	r := 6371e3

 	// SOLUTION:

-	// The great circle distance is given by equation (16) in Gade (2010):
+	// Find the great circle distance:
-	// Well conditioned for all angles:
 	gcd := math.Atan2(a.Cross(b).Norm(), a.Dot(b)) * r

+	// Find the Euclidean distance:
-	// The Euclidean distance is given by: ed := b.Sub(a).Norm() * r
+	ed := b.Sub(a).Norm() * r

 	fmt.Printf(
-		"Great circle distance = %.8f km, Euclidean distance = %.8f km\n",
+		"Great circle distance = %.8f m, Euclidean distance = %.8f m\n",
-		gcd/1000,
-		ed/1000,
+		gcd,
+		ed,
 	)

 	// Output:
-	// Great circle distance = 332.45644411 km, Euclidean distance = 332.41872486 km
+	// Great circle distance = 332456.44410534 m, Euclidean distance = 332418.72485681 m
 }
 ```